MooersLab/latex-emacs/README.md

-# latex-emacs: a GNU Emacs profile for LaTeX
+# latex-emacs: a GNU Emacs profile for using LaTeX and Org in academic research
 ## Make writing tasks fun by disguising them as coding projects!

 This repo contains a init.el file (configuration file) for using LaTeX in GNU Emacs.
 You can adapt it to other configurations of Emacs (e.g., Spacemacs, Doom, etc).
 The SciMax configuration probably has similar support built-in.

+Short list of features include the following:

+* heavily customized auto-complete for LaTeX
+* AUCTeX
+* atomic-chrome (GhostText)
+* awesome-tabs (install from Github)
+* dashboard
+* org-mode
+* org-agenda
+* org-roam (capture templates include timestamps)
+* org-roam-ui
+* pdf-tools
+* pdf-noter

 I built the latex-emacs profile on top of a configuration by [Alvaro Ortiz Troncoso](https://github.com/aot29/Emacs_Python_R_LaTeX).
 His configuration included the auto-complete-auctex.el package of Chris Monsanto from 2012.